hamidnazari/aws-security-pictures/README.md

 AWS Security Pictures
 ---------------------

-Generate detailed images of aws deployments for security reviews.
+Generate detailed images of AWS infrastructure for security reviews.

 How to Install